Codicils: How to legally update a will

 Myths about probate: Separating fact from fiction

-Probate is a term that often evokes confusion and many people believe that probate is a long, expensive, and complicated process.
-However, much of what is commonly believed about probate is usually myths and misconceptions.
-Here are some of the most common myths about probate—and the facts behind them.
+Probate is a term that often evokes confusion.
+Many people believe it is a long and complicated process, however, much of what is believed about probate is usually myths and misconceptions.
+Here are some of the most common myths about probate and the facts behind them.